fpoulin/symbiot/README.md

 # Credits

-This project relies on the fabulous [Drop Wizard](http://dropwizard.io/).
+This project relies on the fabulous [DropWizard](http://dropwizard.io/).

 # License